kpmeen/clammyscan/README.md

 [![Build Status](https://travis-ci.org/kpmeen/clammyscan.svg?branch=master)](https://travis-ci.org/kpmeen/clammyscan)
 # ClammyScan

 There isn't really all that much to it.
 The Play Reactive Mongo plugin, which this library depends on, comes with a gridfsBodyParser that allows streaming file uploads directly into MongoDB.
 ClammyScan implements its own BodyParser, that will both scan the file stream with clamd (over TCP using INSTREAM) and save it to MongoDB.
 If the file contains a virus or is otherwise infected, it is removed from GridFS...and returns an HTTP NotAcceptable.
-If the file is OK, the Controller will get the same file part type as from the Play reactive mongo plugin.
+If the file is OK, the Controller will have the file part available for further processing in the request.

 ## Installation